 With the agreement of the Third Age Trust it is permissible for a general meeting to alter 17(3) to read 'The officers (who are also trustees) will be elected by the trustees at their first meeting from among their number (this includes any co-opted trustees)'.
 With the agreement of the Third Age Trust it is permissible for a general meeting to agree on lower maximum periods of service for trustee roles.
 'Finding New Trustees: What charities need to know (CC30)' provides guidance on effective methods of recruiting new charity trustees and of familiarising them with the charity.
-Advice is also available on the national website. end before the third annual general meeting after this constitution is adopted.
+Advice is also available on the national website.

-- (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) No-one may hold any specific officer position or be an ordinary (non- officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.
+- end before the third annual general meeting after this constitution is adopted. - (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) If insufficient nominations are received to fill the vacancies for Officers and/or Committee members, a majority decision can be taken by The Committee to ask the retiring officer(s)/member(s) to remain in post until the next AGM. - All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.